saladmachine/darkbox/README.md

 ## Project Overview

-DarkBox is a specialized application of the WicdPico I&C platform designed for Sarah's research into acetate-based plant growth.
+DarkBox is a specialized application of the WicdPico I&C platform designed for research into acetate-based plant growth.
 The system provides instrumentation and control for experiments conducted in complete darkness, where plants metabolize acetate instead of relying on photosynthesis.

 ## Critical Requirements